 UC Berkeley Acceptance Rate & Test-free Admissions

-Also, there are no UC Berkeley SAT requirements.
+Also, UC Berkeley has no UC Berkeley SAT requirements.
 In fact, UC Berkeley is a test-free school.
 Unlike other test-optional schools, the test-free policy means that the UC Berkeley admissions process will not consider any SAT scores.

 As you can see, many factors contribute to the UC Berkeley admissions process and UC Berkeley acceptance rate.
 You’ll want to be mindful of the unofficial UC Berkeley GPA requirements and lack of UC Berkeley SAT requirements as you begin your application.

-In conclusion, although the UC Berkeley acceptance rate is low, don’t be discouraged.
+In conclusion, don’t let the low UC Berkeley acceptance rate discourage you.
 With high grades and strong essays, you can succeed in the UC Berkeley admissions process despite the low UC Berkeley acceptance rate.
 So, if UC Berkeley is your dream school, be sure to start your application early.
 The UC system only accepts applications through their own system, not the Common App, so make sure you review this application portal as well.
 Good luck!

 This guide to the UC Berkeley acceptance rate was written by Laura Frustaci.
 If you want to learn more about UC Berkeley including how to get into UC Berkeley, we’ve got you covered.
 CollegeAdvisor.com’s network of 300+ Admissions Experts (and former admissions officers) includes graduates from top universities like UC Berkeley.
 Create your free account or schedule a free advising consultation by calling (844) 576-0953.